10,000 BTU Portable Air Conditioners

 heat added by the unit’s ducting

-the unit exhausts warm air that heats up the thin plastic ducting used to remove it from the room.
-This thin plastic readily radiates heat back into the room reducing cooling BTUs
+the unit exhausts warm air that heats up the ducting used to remove it from the room.
+This ducting is usually made of a thin plastic that readily radiates heat back into the room which effectively reduces cooling BTUs

 heat added by infiltration air

-the unit exhausts warm air from the room being cooled which creates an area of low pressure inside the room.
-This causes higher pressure hot outdoor air – infiltration air - to get sucked into the room
+a portable AC unit exhausts warm air from the room being cooled which creates an area of low pressure inside the room.
+This causes higher pressure hot outdoor air – "infiltration air" - to get sucked into the room

-The end result is that total BTUs are reduced by as much as 50%.
-Units that would have a total cooling capacity of 10,000 BTUs have a total capacity as low as 5,000 BTUs when accounting for these inefficiencies.
+The end result is that total BTUs are drastically reduced.
+Units that would have a total cooling capacity of 10,000 BTUs have a total capacity as low as 5,500 BTUs when accounting for these inefficiencies.

 The equation to calculate SACC looks like this